wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-plan-information-barriers/includes/information-barriers.md

 ## Segmenting users

-Once prerequisites have been met you can move on to the next phase which is to segment users in your organization.
+Once prerequisites have been met you can move on to the next phase, which is to segment users in your organization.
 To segment users, it is recommended that you:

 - Determine what policies are needed.
 - Make a list of segments to define.